 Experience includes representing clients (whether athlete or corporate) in sponsorship disputes, and contractual disputes concerning professional sports teams.

-Natalie is serving as a Counsel assisting the Cricket Australia Code of Conduct Commission for the 2017/2018 cricket season.
+Natalie has served as a Counsel assisting the Cricket Australia Code of Conduct Commission since the 2017/2018 cricket season.

 She is a Board Member of the Thoroughbred Racehorse Owners’ Association Inc. (TROA) (since May 2016).